joaosouz91/desafio-rsi/README.md

 - To test the access to the resources with the user Maria, change the variable `username` value to `maria@rsi.com.br` on the tab `Body` of a new request of a `accessToken`.
 Her password was kept as `admin`, therefore it is not necessary change it on the request.

-- In the the Order, Products and Customers `CREATION` requests DO NOT specify the `id` field of these objects, only the `id` fields of the inner objects of them (Product List, Address, etc).
+- In the Order, Products and Customers `CREATION` requests DO NOT specify the `id` field of these objects, only the `id` fields of the inner objects of them (Product List, Address, etc).
 Swagger specifies in its examples to pass them like `0`, but this is wrong.
 These properties will be removed from there later.
 For now there is an exception loaded to catch request with these parameters passed incorrectly.

 ## Final considerations